photopea/CDR-specification/README.md

     Size  Type    Value
     4     asci4   Identifier of the chunk
-    4     uint4   N : the length of the chunk
+    4     uint4   N : the size of the chunk content
     N     bytes   The content of the chunk

+When the size of a chunk is odd, there is a one-byte padding before the next chunk.

-When the Identifier is "LIST", the first four bytes of the content contain an asci4, which is called a **list-type**
+When the chunk identifier is "LIST", the content starts with asci4, which is called a **list-type**.

-The regular CDR file contains following chunks (starting at byte 12):
+The CDR file contains six chunks (starting at byte 12):

-    ID
+    ID     Size   list-type
+    vrsn   2
+    DISP   *
+    LIST   24     INFO
+    LIST   52     cmpr
+    LIST   *      cmpr
+    sumi   60